 by LORIN DREXLER

 Chase’s musical path began in Australia when he picked up the acoustic guitar at age 12.
 He was located in Australia for 20 years before moving to Hawaii.
-In Hawaii, Chase met Nahko Bear, where the two bonded over a mutual love for surfing, skating, and of course, music.
-Makai went on to join Nahko’s project Nahko and Medicine for the People with which he saw success and a quick rise on the international stage.
-While not on the road with Medicine, Chase can be found appearing as Chase Makai Music in which he continues to grow and explore his own voice as a musician.
-Chase’s sound on the 12 string acoustic guitar is undeniable.
-As his own musical identity grows, so does his dynamics as a live performer.
-Do yourself a favor and catch Chase with one of his many vibrant projects.
+In Hawaii, Chase met Nahko Bear, where the two bonded over a mutual love for surfing, skating, and, of course, music.
+Makai went on to join Nahko’s project, Nahko and Medicine for the People, with which he saw success and a quick rise on the international stage.
+While not on the road with Medicine, Chase can be found appearing as Chase Makai Music, in which he continues to grow and explore his own voice as a musician.
+Chase’s sound on the 12-string acoustic guitar is undeniable.
+As his musical identity grows, so does his dynamics as a live performer.
+Please do yourself a favor and catch Chase with one of his many vibrant projects.

 LOVE SHE FOUND (MUSIC VIDEO):